IfanFYS/Technoskill-1.0-Team-2/README.md

 <img src="FIGMA\MyInfoPage.jpeg" width="500" style="border-radius: 10px;">
 </p>

-On the left window, the user could see their current name and email.
-They can also see their profile picture, gender, date of birth, and address if they have them or add them manually if they haven't already.
-In the right window, the user can change their username, email, and password.

 - ### Add New Page:

 In the add new page, the user will be able to add a new employee to the database by inputting it's name, division, and salary as shown below: